An amazingly large number of children in the media suffer from Parental Abandonment

 Commander: Okay, look't me now, Jared.
 Do ya really need this?
 Really?

-- Bruce Wayne in Batman Beyond functions as this to Terry McGinnis until the reveal that he is Terry's real father because of a crazy governmental genetics program.
+- Bruce Wayne in Batman Beyond functions as this to Terry McGinnis until the reveal that he is Terry's biological father because of a crazy governmental genetics program.

 - On The Fairly Oddparents, Cosmo and Wanda act more paternal than Timmy's amazingly neglectful parents could ever hope to.